openmpf/openmpf.github.io/docs/docs/Java-Batch-Component-API.md

 | mediaProperties | `Map<String, String>` | See [MPFJob.mediaProperties](#media-properties) for description.<br /> <br />Includes the following key-value pairs:<ul><li>`DURATION` : length of video in milliseconds</li><li>`FPS` : frames per second (averaged for variable frame rate video)</li><li>`FRAME_COUNT` : the number of frames in the video</li></ul> |
 | track | `MPFVideoTrack` | An [`MPFVideoTrack`](#mpfvideotrack) from the previous pipeline stage.
 Provided when feed forward is enabled.
 See [Feed Forward Guide](Feed-Forward-Guide/index.html). |

->**IMPORTANT:** `"FRAME_INTERVAL"` is a common job property that many components support.
+>**IMPORTANT:** `FRAME_INTERVAL` is a common job property that many components support.
 For frame intervals greater than 1, the component must look for detections starting with the first frame, and then skip frames as specified by the frame interval, until or before it reaches the stop frame.
 For example, given a start frame of 0, a stop frame of 99, and a frame interval of 2, then the detection component must look for objects in frames numbered 0, 2, 4, 6, ..., 98.

 #### MPFAudioJob